arashnm80/arashnm80.github.io/quotes.md

 > No matter of probabilities, take 100% of the shots.

-> Certainty never exists and it's not an excuse to do nothing.
+> Certainty almost never exists and it's not an excuse to do nothing.

 > Whether I am a victim or not, thinking and complaining about it will change nothing. so the best choice is to get over it, put my head down and soldier through.